No. 76 Squadron RAAF: Current role

-On 1 January 1989 No. 76 Squadron was formed again at Williamtown as a training unit equipped with Aermacchi MB-326 jets and CAC Winjeel forward air control aircraft.
+On 1 January 1989, No. 76 Squadron was formed again at Williamtown as a training unit equipped with Aermacchi MB-326 jets and CAC Winjeel forward air control aircraft.
 The Aermacchi MB-326s were used to provide jet aircraft training for pilots who had been selected to fly F/A-18 Hornet or F-111 aircraft as well as to support Army and Royal Australian Navy exercises.
 The Winjeels were used for forward air control tasks and had previously been operated by No. 4 Forward Air Control Flight before becoming 'C' Flight of No. 76 Squadron upon its formation.
-In 1995 the Winjeels were replaced with modified Pilatus PC-9 trainers.
+In 1995, the Winjeels were replaced with modified Pilatus PC-9 trainers.
 The squadron's forward air control function and aircraft were transferred to the Forward Air Control Development Unit in 2002.

 No. 76 Squadron currently forms part of No. 78 Wing and remains at Williamtown.
 It began to be re-equipped with Hawk 127 jets in October 2000 and had 18 of these aircraft in 2010.
 The squadron is organised into two flights.
 Training Flight provides introductory fighter training to pilots who have been trained to operate jet aircraft by No. 79 Squadron.
-After completing this course the pilots are posted to either No. 2 Operational Conversion Unit to be converted to F/A-18A aircraft or No. 6 Squadron to learn to fly F/A-18F Super Hornets.
-Operations Flight provides close air support training for the Army and fleet support training for the Navy.
+After completing this course the pilots are posted to either No. 2 Operational Conversion Unit to be converted to F-35 Lightning II aircraft or to No. 6 Squadron to learn to fly F/A-18F Super Hornets.
+Operations Flight provides close air support training for Army and fleet support training for Navy.

 A program to modernise all of the RAAF's Hawks to a similar standard to the Royal Air Force's Hawk T.2 aircraft began in 2014, and No. 76 Squadron is scheduled to receive the first upgraded aircraft.
 It is planned that the squadron will begin delivering training courses using these modernised aircraft by early 2017.
+The RAAF's Hawk fleet has been upgraded to Hawk 128 standard under the Lead-In Fighter Capability Assurance Program (LIFCAP).